TrendFast Period: 9Slow Period: 21Best TF: 4H–Daily

 Frequently Asked Questions

 Skip the manual coding.
-Pineify's AI Coding Agent generates complete, ready-to-use Pine Script indicators — including Dual MA crossover strategies with alerts — instantly for free.
+Pineify's AI Coding Agent generates complete, ready-to-use Pine Script indicators — including Dual Moving Average crossover systems with customizable MA types, fast/slow periods, and plot styles — instantly for free.

 Try Pineify Free